hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

     - (optional) proxy used for Windows Updates on image

 --dry-run
-    - (optional) run but don't make any changes
+    - (optional) run but do not make any changes

 --verbosity verbosity_level
     - verbosity level is an interger between 1-3, with 1 being the least verbose and 3 being the most verbose.